wendwarge/Fab-Academy-2018/teaching_ethos.md

 Our students learn in many ways - but one of the reasons they are attracted to fab academy is that it is learning through making.
 Some students are very comfortable working in groups, others prefer to work alone.
 Some students take notes, some never take notes.
 Some are very comfortable writing in english, some are more comfortable starting in their first language and translating afterwards.

 I encourage students to document the way they are most comfortable and to take on roles in group work that suit their styles the best, but to also push themselves to try new methods and roles.
-Fab Academy is an opportunity to experiment and try new things, where it's OK to make a mess and learn from it.
+Fab Academy is an opportunity to experiment and try new things, where it's OK to make a mistake and learn from it.

 ##### Your plans for developing yourself as a teacher.